These are Your Homeschool Preschool Essentials

 Tabletop easels are great because they take up less space and can easily be stored.
 I love easel work because it hits so many learning points for preschoolers.
 For example, did you know that easel work teaches pre-writing skills by encouraging top/down hand motions?

 This marble run kit is a favorite for all three of my kids!
 However, I plan to utilize it most for our preschool.
-So much STEAM activity is involved in planning and building these structures.
-And preschoolers LOVE it when they finally get to release the marbles down their creations.
+So much STEAM activity is involved in designing and building these structures.
+And preschoolers LOVE it when they finally release the marbles down their creations.

 I love this dinosaur balancing game.
 This kit works on proprioception skills as well as fine motor movements.
-Start with the animals on a flat surface, then work up to using the included curved base.
-My preschooler also really enjoys doing pretend play with this toy.
+Start with the animals on a flat surface, then use the included curved base.
+My preschooler also really enjoys pretend to play with this toy.

 I love these blocks so much.
 I had them in my classroom when I taught preschool.
-Every piece is the exact same size and weight.
-That might sound boring, but it actually fuels creativity.
-Because all the blocks are equal, it makes it easy to build amazing structures that are stable and don’t fall over easily.
+Every piece is the same size and weight.
+That might sound boring, but it fuels creativity.
+Because all the blocks are equal, building impressive stable structures that don’t fall over easily is easy.

 Essentials for Arts and Crafts

-I’ve said it before, and I will say it again.
+I’ve said it before, and I will repeat it.
 I am not a crafty mom.
-When I taught preschool, my co-teacher did all the arts and crafts, because I just didn’t enjoy it.
-However, they are SO important for preschoolers.
+When I taught preschool, my co-teacher did all the arts and crafts because I didn’t enjoy it.
+However, they are essential for preschoolers.
 Crafts provide opportunities for so much exploration and learning, so of course, I will be doing all the crafting with my preschooler this year.
-Below are a few things I consider to be important to always have on hand, but might not be obvious.
-Additionally, most of these products can be used in other subjects as well, such as math and science.
+Below are a few things I consider essential to always have on hand but might not be obvious.
+Additionally, most of these products can be used in other subjects, such as math and science.

-Everyone knows about construction paper, but using cardstock paper is really great for preschoolers.
+Everyone knows about construction paper, but cardstock paper is great for preschoolers.
 Cardstock is, of course, thicker than construction paper.
-This means when your child uses 10x the amount of glue necessary, the paper won’t tear as easily.
-The same is also true when your little one colors with markers in the same spot a little too much.
-Cardstock is also great to build on established hand-strengthening skills like folding, tearing, and cutting.
+This means the paper won’t tear as quickly when your child uses 10x of the glue necessary.
+The same is true when your little one colors too much with markers in the same spot.
+Cardstock is also great for building on established hand-strengthening skills like folding, tearing, and cutting.

-If your preschooler is still struggling with their pincer grip, triangle crayons are awesome.
-They encourage proper grip, which means you’re having to correct your child less.
-Added bonus is these crayons won’t roll off the table.
+Triangle crayons are fantastic if your preschooler struggles with their pincer grip.
+They encourage proper grip, meaning you must correct your child less.
+The bonus is these crayons won’t roll off the table.

 Essentials for Sensory Play

 Last year I added a fidget station to our homeschool, and it was such a huge hit.
-Every child has their own preferences with fidgets, so this kit provides a little bit of everything.
+Every child has fidget preferences, so this kit provides a little of everything.

-Any time I am talking about sensory needs and children, I share this vibrating cushion.
+Whenever I talk about sensory needs and children, I share this vibrating cushion.
 It is probably what gets the most use, in our home, out of all our sensory tools.
 A child can sit on it, and it will automatically start vibrating.
 This provides loads of proprioception input.
-My preschooler likes to use this cushion during meal times, as well as when he is upset and needs help calming down.
+My preschooler likes to use this cushion during meal times and when he is upset and needs help to calm down.

 This Ikea Trofast storage bin is what I am using for a sensory box.
 It is big enough to provide enough room to play but small enough to be practical.
 I also like how it can be used for water play.
 I switch up what is in here every week for my preschooler.
 For our first week of school, I put soapy water in it along with his little construction builder trucks.
 His activity was to wash and dry them.
 He loved it!